bendorr/lucs_af/README.md

 **Analyses in degree_reshaped.py:**
 - Helix RMSD calculations, using multiple helix definitions and alignment methods (helix RMSD is defined as the RMSD between the longest common helical stretches of two topologically matched helices, keeping the central helical residues and trimming the C-terminal residue where necessary).
 - Helix displacement and angle (after aligning on beta sheet or non-loop-helix-loop residues) between design models, predicted structures, and reference structures
-- Reshaped region (loop-helix-loop elements) RMSD, full backbone RMSD, and TM-score
-- Reshaped residue confidence scores (e.g., pLDDT and pAE)
+- Reshaped region (loop-helix-loop elements) RMSD, full backbone RMSD, and TM-score and prediction confidence scores (e.g., pLDDT and pAE)
 - Secondary structure analysis with DSSP

 **Usage:**